 For the most part, endless games tend to be bite-sized experiences with simple pick-up-and-play mechanics, and Rhythm Square is no different.
 All you have to do here is move an orange cube left or right while tapping the beat as you fly over spinning boxes to stay alive.
 Oh, and there are boost items, because… power!
 Yeah!

-Sooner or later, you’ll likely feel the need for something to tilts the odds in your favor, which is where power-ups/items come into play.
+Sooner or later, you’ll likely feel the need for something to tilt the odds in your favour, which is where power-ups/items come into play.
 These can be used to temporarily reduce the speed of the game, double your points, stop the life bar from depleting and other fun stuff; provided you manage to grab them before they fly off-screen, that is.

 Oh and that simple, smooth-as-butter, nothing to worry about green-ish background?
 Don’t get too used to it, because at some point down the road, it’s gonna change.
 How does being thrown into an obstacle course, onto an icy road or being forced to play with inverted controls sound?
 Told ya Rhythm Square wasn’t just a simple ‘move and tap’ game!